Thailand - The ‘Spoon-billed Pitta’ Tours

 Please note: All itineraries are subject to weather, local conditions and final approval by the relevant authorities.

-Price includes: Return economy class non-stop flights London to Bangkok including pre-paid taxes, ground transport by a/c minibus, accommodation in a/c rooms with private facilities with breakfast and lunches, dinners at KK, water and soft drinks in the field, bird checklist and services of leader/s.
-Extension – return air travel from Bangkok to Krabi, overnight hotel Bangkok Airport for one night, ground transportation, accommodation at KNC and other sites with private facilities (single supplement approx £60), Yotin and team’s guiding services including night birding, boat trip, park admissions, water, coffee, fruit in the field and most meals.
-The exact extension price may vary with party size.
+Price includes: Return economy class non-stop flights London to Bangkok including pre-paid taxes, ground transport by a/c minibus, boat trip, accommodation in a/c rooms with private facilities with breakfast and lunches, water and soft drinks in the field, bird checklist and services of leader/s.
+Pre-tour Extension – ground transportation by 4x4, accommodation within the National Park (bathrooms may be shared), guiding services including night birding, meals and soft drinks, overnight hotel at Bangkok Airport, a/c rooms with private facilities.
+Post-Tour Extension – return air travel from Bangkok to Krabi, ground transportation, accommodation with private facilities and a/c, guiding services including night birding, park admissions, water, coffee, fruit in the field and most meals.
+The exact extension price may vary with party size (see above).

-Price excludes: Insurance, dinners in the north, drinks and other items of a personal nature.
-Extension - other drinks.
+Price excludes: Insurance, dinners for the main tour, other drinks, tips to local drivers and guides and other items of a personal nature.
+Extensions - alcoholic drinks.

 Currently no visas or compulsory vaccinations are required for UK passport holders.